manojsinghnegiwd/learning-haskell-documented/Day-1.md

 ===

 Go to the folder you saved your `.hs` file and type `stack ghci` then in the prompt type `:l filename`.
 That's it.
 No your file is loaded in the prompt.
 You can call your defined functions now.

+You can also use `let` keyword to define name directly in ghci prompt.